-The school office is open from 08.30-16.00 Monday to Friday during term time.
-Messages can be left on the 24hr answer machine.
+The school office is open from 08.30 a.m. -4.00 p.m.
+Monday to Friday during term time.
+Messages can be left on the 24 hour answer machine.

-School opens for pupils to be dropped off at classroom doors between 08:50 and 09.00 and school finishes at 15:10.
+School opens for pupils to be dropped off at classroom doors between 08:40am and 08.45am when the school day starts.
+School finishes at 3.15 p.m.
 Children should be collected from their classroom door.